FHA Home Loan: What You Need to Know

 » MORE Use FHA Mortgage Calculator

-What is a cost of getting an FHA loan?
+Cost of getting an FHA loan

 FHA borrowers are charged an annual mortgage insurance premium of up to 1.35 percent of the average outstanding balances of their loans.
 The fee is added to the borrower’s monthly mortgage payment.
 The FHA also charges a 1.75 percent upfront fee when the borrower gets the loan.